Kristina01111000/Drws_site/README.md

 - constant contact removed the audio
 - campaign monitor also ate the audio
 - try loading the audio into the email, not linking to it from the site
+- see if he has any other feedback